Ian Paisley: Campaign against the Anglo-Irish Agreement

 The Anglo-Irish Agreement was signed by the British and Irish governments on 15 November 1985, following months of talks between the two governments.
 The Agreement confirmed that there would be no change in the status of Northern Ireland without the consent of a majority of its citizens, and set out conditions for the creation of a power-sharing government for Northern Ireland.
 It also gave the Irish government an advisory role on political, legal and security matters in Northern Ireland.

 Led by Paisley and UUP leader James Molyneaux, unionists mounted a major protest campaign against the Agreement, dubbed "Ulster Says No".
 Both unionist parties resigned their seats in the British House of Commons, suspended district council meetings, and supported a campaign of mass civil disobedience.
 There were strikes and mass protest rallies.
 On 23 November 1985, more than 100,000 people attended a rally at Belfast City Hall.
 The rally was addressed by Paisley and Molyneaux.
-In his address, Paisley famously stated:
+In his address, Paisley stated: